 What is the meaning of living in the present?

-- Are you trying to relive the past?
+- Are these thoughts about the past?

 - Maybe you are thinking how it would have been, if you acted differently.

 Reliving the past is recreating it constantly.
 You are not letting change enter your life.
-It is all right to recreate the past if it was pleasant, but why repeat in your mind if it was unpleasant?
+It is all right to recreate the past if it was pleasant, but why repeat it in your mind if it was unpleasant?

-His friend, on the other hand, enjoyed the scenery, drank a cup of coffee, ate a piece of cake and chatted with the other passengers.
+His friend, on the other hand, enjoyed the scenery, drank a cup of coffee, ate a piece of cake, and chatted with the other passengers.
 He enjoyed every moment the trip.
 He lived in the present moment and made the most of it.
-On arrival he was fresh and felt good.
+On arrival, he was fresh and felt good.
 His friend, as expected, arrived exhausted, tired and unhappy.

 Living in the present means focusing on what is happening right now, enjoying it, and making the most of it.

-When our mind is elsewhere we behave like robots, and repeat the same mistakes of the past, do the same things, and then complain that our life is dull and uninteresting.
+When our mind is elsewhere, we behave like robots, and repeat the same mistakes of the past, do the same things, and then complain that our life is dull and uninteresting.

 We get used to our thoughts and habits, even if we do not admit it.
-In this way they become stronger and more powerful.
+In this way, they become stronger and more powerful.
 As our minds recreate our past, we find that the present is always the mirror of the past.
-Then nothing new happens and we complain that life is always the same, that nothing changes.
+Then, nothing new happens and we complain that life is always the same and that nothing changes.

-This action strengthens your powers of concentration and attention, which among other things, enhance your ability to study and do your work more quickly and efficiently.
+Focusing on what you are doing at each moment strengthens your powers of concentration and attention and enhances your ability to do everything more efficiently.
 Concentrating on what you are doing also helps you make fewer mistakes, and to conduct yourself and your affairs in a better way.

 If you focus on the past, instead of living in the present moment, you allow yourself to become manipulated by past events, and by your thoughts and emotions relating to past events.
 On the other hand, focusing on the present moment, on what is happening or what you are doing right now, frees you of unnecessary, burdensome and unpleasant thoughts, and this leads peace of mind.

-Stop reading for a moment, and bring to your mind a few occasions, when you were engrossed in what you were doing.
+Stop reading for a moment, and bring to your mind instances, when you were engrossed in what you were doing.
 Did you read a book, and for a while you forgot everything else?
 Were you totally absorbed in a pleasant movie, enjoying your hobby, or eating very delicious food?